Skip navigation links

 Freedom of Expression, Academic Freedom, Free Speech

 The university supports First Amendment rights and the freedom to exchange ideas and opinions in an educational environment, including the right to exercise freedom of speech.
-With freedom of speech, comes responsibility to maintain civility and respect.
+The university expects faculty to maintain civility and respect.

 [Taken from Faculty Handbook - Academic Freedom]